ArtemioVibora/ArtemioVibora/README.md

 formally going into Computer Science.
 But what I am passionate is its utilization of mathematics.
 Which would further my goal in diving deep into Quantum Computing hence why I now code each and everyday to practice and dive deeper in what I can do with this newly found passion of mine.
 And shifting from humanities has been the best decision of my life.

+## How to navigate my repos and stuff
+I named each of my repo prior to 2025 with a prefix Cleto_<type>_<name> or Cleto_<name>_<type>.
+Apologies in advanced if I mixed the two up but at any rate, there are two types of repos; project and practice.
+If the repo name is Cleto_practice_name then it is a bunch of code that I used as practice either for school or for fun (personal reasons lol).
+If the repo name is Cleto_project_name then it is a project, and most likely would include documentation on how to use the app and so on.

+Note: repos before 2025 will not use this format.

 <!--
 **ArtemioVibora/ArtemioVibora** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.